jawah/niquests/docs/user/quickstart.rst

 .. note:: The given example are really basic ones.
 You may adjust at will the settings and algorithm to match your requisites.

-Server Side Event (SSE)
+Server Sent Event (SSE)
 -----------------------

 .. note:: Available since version 3.11.2+

-Server side event or widely known with its acronym SSE is a extremely popular method to stream continuously event from the server to the client in real time.
+Server sent event or widely known with its acronym SSE is a extremely popular method to stream continuously event from the server to the client in real time.

 Before this built-in feature, most way to leverage this were to induce a bit of hacks into your http client.